TheRealiPaul/Tutorial.py/README.md

 My goal is to be a Data Analyst / Data Engineer / Data Scientist.

-In this little project, I want to learn more about Python because it is needed to be a Data Analyst.
+In this little project, I want to learn more about Python because I am interested to be a Data Analyst.

 ## How to use Excel tutorial